-#2 Log into Bluehost and install WordPress
+#2 Log into your WordPress dashboard

-Welcome to your WordPress dashboard!
 This is where all that behind the scenes magic happens.

-But right now, your brand new house is empty.
+If you haven’t chosen a theme in the previous step, your brand new house is empty.
 You need furniture.
 In blogging terms, this is called a theme.

 Go to the left-hand sidebar and hover over ‘Appearance’.
 You will see a new menu.
 Click ‘Themes’ and then ‘Add New’.
 Here you will find thousands of blog designs to choose from.
-Don’t sweat it, though.
-Right now, it doesn’t really matter which theme you choose.
-You will probably change it anyway once you get the hang of blogging.
-What’s important now is that you familiarize yourself with the WordPress dashboard.
-You can easily pick another theme later on.

-However, please do yourself a favor and don’t just upload one of those basic themes that look like they are stuck in 1999.
+However, please do yourself a favor and don’t just install one of those basic themes that look like they are stuck in 1999.
 Make use of the ‘Search themes’ box.
 Type in ‘travel’, for example, and you will get over a hundred FREE themes specially designed for travel blogs.
 Your theme should inspire you and it should inspire your readers too.

 You can preview any theme with one click.
 Once you’ve decided on a theme, click ‘Install’ and then ‘Activate’.

 You can change your theme as often as you like.

 #4 It’s time to entertain, inspire and charm your guests